 Assess the Spam’s Origin

-It can be frustrating and easy to blame spammers and scammers for the incredible annoyance but in some cases, we’re all to blame for the cause.
+It can be frustrating and easy to blame spammers and scam calls for the incredible annoyance but in some cases, we’re all to blame for the cause.
 Filling out raffles in shopping malls for that “chance” to win a new car or vacation is just one example of how some spammers obtain warn leads.
 However, the rest of the time, most robocalls are just random selections long chronological phone number lists.
 A good rule of thumb is to find out how the spammers are calling you.
 Are they random calls from your own (or a specific) area code?
-Or are they in response to your consensual submissions.
+Or are they in response to your consensual submissions?

 Call Blocking Apps